mariano-tp/academic-impact/README.md

 # Academic Papers & Citation Evidence

-This repository collects some of my academic works and evidence of their citation in books, articles, journals, and press.
+This repository collects some of my academic works and evidence of their citation in books, articles, journals, theses, and press.
 It complements my professional GitHub portfolio ([mariano-tp](https://github.com/mariano-tp)), which focuses on DevOps and Cloud Engineering.

 ---